53 Best Ruby Gems We Use at RubyGarage

 Simple Form is a gem that does what its name suggests: it helps you create forms for your Rails applications.
 In a nutshell, Simple Form helps developers write more elegant code, as well as quicky create dropdown lists, and offers amazing flexibility when working with checkboxes and radio buttons.
 It can even help you internationalize form elements.

 Another useful gem is MetaTags, which helps you create SEO-friendly Rails applications by adding View Helpers for meta tags.
 MetaTags makes SEO management efficient by giving a more straightforward way to create meta tags while sticking to SEO best practices.

 Finally, when developing an ecommerce solution, we need to consider money and currency conversions.
 The Money-Rails gem solves these tasks in your Rails application by integrating with the Money gem.
 The Money-Rails gem offers a number of benefits over the Money gem, such as a money class, monetary values, and currency conversion.
 Moreover, you’re able to create fancy money entry fields which are automatically split into hundreds and thousands with decimal points.

-It’s standard practice to use Ruby gems when working with Ruby on Rails applications.
-Gems solve common problems in Rails applications including file uploads, authentication, authorization, and testing.
+It’s a standard practice to use Ruby gems when working with Ruby on Rails applications.
+Popular gems solve common problems in Rails applications, including file uploads, authentication, authorization, and testing.
 Ruby gems also eliminate the need to reinvent the wheel and build your own solutions for each unique app.
 That said, gems aren’t the silver bullet for all your problems.
 Gems are more like frozen food from the store; they’re mostly ready to go, but you can’t eat them straight out of the box.
 Use gems frequently, but remember about serving them right!